veera2508/Sniplet/README.md

 ## Description:
-Sniplet is a work in progress tool which can do text replacement globally in any of the 3 major desktop OSes (Linux, MacOS, Windows).
+Sniplet is a work in progress tool which can do text replacement globally in any of the 3 major Desktop OSes (Linux, MacOS, Windows).
 It is a multi-threaded tool which runs quietly in the background with minimal resource utilization.
-It is open source and completely works offline with all the files accessible to the user.
+It is open source and works completely offline.

 ## Features:
 1. Custom Text Expansions
 2. Background process with low resource utilization
 3. Multi Line expansion support
-4. Custom config files

 ## Installation:
 **Python is required**

 **Might require admin or su permission to install**

-**Add sniplet to the PATH variable**

 ### Installing using pip:
       pip install sniplet==1.0.4